nathanielbd/blog/content/projects.md

 ![](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/954/410/datas/gallery.jpg)

 A hackathon submission I made with my partners to Caltech's hackathon.
 We won 'Best Artificial Intelligence & Computer Vision Hack', 'Best Social Good Hack', and 'Best Hack Using Machine Learning' awarded by Citadel.
-While we didn't end up working on the projectI past the 36 hours of the hackathon, it did give me a good excuse to play around with the computational chemistry package `rdkit`, webscraping PubMed, Flask web development, and deploying on Google Cloud Platform.
+While we didn't end up working on the project, past the 36 hours of the hackathon, it did give me a good excuse to play around with the computational chemistry package `rdkit`, webscraping PubMed, Flask web development, and deploying on Google Cloud Platform.
 I'm no longer hosting the webapp live, but you can read a more comprehensive write-up and view more of images of the website [here](https://devpost.com/software/neurolens).

 ---